What We Do

 Home should be a safe place.
 Tragically, this is not the case for thousands of women and children in Milwaukee County annually.

-Each year, there are 30,000 domestic violence incidents reported to law enforcement and referred to district attorneys’ offices in the State of Wisconsin and, of those, more than 30% occur in Milwaukee County (Domestic Abuse Incident Report, Wisconsin Department of Justice, Office of Crime Victim Services, December 2008).
+Each year, 30,000 domestic violence incidents are reported to law enforcement and referred to district attorneys’ offices in the State of Wisconsin and, of those, more than 30% occur in Milwaukee County (Domestic Abuse Incident Report, Wisconsin Department of Justice, Office of Crime Victim Services, December 2008).

 See for Yourself

 Want to meet some of our clients and see how their lives have been saved by the Milwaukee Women’s Center?
 Watch this video to hear their stories and see how much better their lives have become.

 Older Abused Women's Program

 About Milwaukee Women's Center